Ido Mosseri: Music

 Between 1992 and 1995, Mosseri was a member of the Tel Aviv Youth Band.
 In 2009, he released a spoken word album which he signed with Hed Arzi Music.
 He also performed a song on Liran Danino’s debut album in 2012.

-Mosseri has also performed the opening songs of some international television shows into the Hebrew language such as Captain N: The Game Master and The Bear's Island.
+Mosseri has also performed the theme songs of some international television shows in Hebrew such as Captain N: The Game Master, Fireman Sam and The Bear's Island.

 Personal life

 Mosseri is the younger brother of popular actor and entertainment personality Tal Mosseri.
 He also dated actress Ella Rosenzweig for a while.